wesdottoday/neutron/README.md

 ### Hardware

-Initial hardware will be based on a Raspberry Pi with BME680 and a PMS5003 Pariculate Matter sensor.
+Initial hardware will be based on a Raspberry Pi with BME680, HM3301, HCHO, and multigas sensors.
+It will be based on the Grove sensor system to increase the speed and reliability at which the units can be built.
 I will need to build a 3D printed case for a handful of these systems to hold the Pi and sensors.
-The setup will be POE powered and I will need to setup a VPN tunnel to connect to it from my laptop from anywhere.

-The main unit will be a Raspberry Pi as well, but will need to hold the POE switch with it in the Pelican case.
+Each Neutrino will uplink to a central node that includes the sensor equipment and a Cradlepoint LTE modem with Wifi.

 ### Software

-Main Node (known as Neutron) will run containerized versions of InfluxDB and Grafana, as well as a configuration web interface to configure the various nodes on network.
+Neutron (VPS on Digital Ocean) will run containerized versions of InfluxDB and Grafana, as well as a configuration web interface to configure the various nodes on network.

-Remove Nodes (known as Neutrinos) will run a Python application to scrape data from the sensors and then write them to the database.
+Sensor nodes (known as Neutrinos) will run a Python application to scrape data from the sensors and then write them to the database.

 ### Dashboard